Popular North Carolina Fly Fishing Trips

 Davidson River, +3 miles, Brevard, NC Full Day Wade Trip & Trophy Trout

 The Davidson is one of the clearest, coldest, most well established classic dry fly fishing streams in the state of North Carolina, and with that popular reputation it draws fly anglers in large numbers, bring your own rock on some Saturdays in the Summer.
 The fish can be weary and very well educated and an angling challenge, they will test your skills.
-Matching the natural river food source insect hatch and proper fly presentation is critical if you want to trick these trout.
+Quiet stealthy wading, matching the natural river food source insect hatch and proper fly presentation is critical if you want to trick these trout.
 Beautiful river location in the Pisgah Forest, great fly fishing stream that I recommend to intermediate to advanced fly anglers.
 Get an early start, suggest being on the water by 7:00M at the latest.
 Davidson is designated Catch & Release and fishes well year round.
 Nice to do a combined full day trip on Little River in Brevard, 1/2 day Davidson morning, 1/2 day Little River afternoon during April, May, October and November.
 My favorite Davidson months are April, May, June, July, October, November, December, and January on sunny days in at least the 40's.

 Wilson Creek, +12 miles, Mortimer, NC Full Day Wade Trip